 It’s important to note that these income caps are changing.
 As of 2016, Mexico decided to move from using Minimum Salary (MS) to Unit of Measurement and Updating (UMA) for calculating economic solvency.

 Using UMA, the figure is closer to $2,300.
-For a temporary residence permit, the UMA requirement is only around $1,400 a month.
+The UMA requirement for a temporary residence permit is only around $1,400 a month.

 You generally will apply in your home country at the closest consulate.
-If this is your case, you should check with your Mexican Immigration Lawyer to see which figures your consulate accepts.
+If this is your case, you should check with a Mexican Immigration Lawyer to see which figures your consulate accepts.

 Temporary Mexico Retirement Visa (from 180 days to 4 years)

 There is no age restriction on the Temporary Residence option.

 - Employment or pension income of USD$1,400 -USD2,500 per month.
 OR

 - Twelve months of bank statements showing a minimum balance of USD25,000 – USD40,000 at the end of each month.

 Also, you should budget an additional USD $ 600 – USD $ 750 per dependent on top of the amounts above.

 Permanent Mexico Retirement Visa (Indefinite leave to remain)